 A number of publishers have invested and gotten excited about VR in the past, but many were also very excited about digital stand editions, and we all know that didn’t last long.

-There is always the issue with monetisation across new digital platforms, and how to engage with audiences, however what this can offer is the opportunity to combine multiple platforms (being search, partnerships, video/audio and social content) in order to truly develop a converged solution for digital publishers.
+There is always the issue with monetization across new digital platforms, and how to engage with audiences, however, what this can offer is the opportunity to combine multiple platforms (being search, partnerships, video/audio and social content) in order to truly develop a converged solution for digital publishers.